-The District's net position increased during the most recent fiscal year.
-The increase was mainly the result of the collection of delinquent assessments in the current year.
+The District's net position decreased during the most recent fiscal year.
+The majority of the decrease was due to bond issuance costs and interest expense.

 Key elements of the change in net position are reflected in the following table: